1) Registration and Payments:

 9) Termination of Group Classes (excluding Yamaha): As per clause 8) Termination of Private Lessons, but no refund will be issued after the 6th group class has taken place.

 10) Termination of Yamaha Group Classes: As per clause 8) Termination of Private Lessons, until 1st May, 2015.
-After 1st May, 2015 no refunds will be issued.
+For classes scheduled after 1st May, 2015 no refunds will be issued.

 In the event that a lesson plan cannot be fulfilled by the end of our academic year, a student's excused absence record will be considered when reconciling their account.
 A maximum of 3 excused absences can be applied as credit to re-registration for the next season, at the discretion of QCM.